haiwera-silk-cd/magento-devdocs/guides/v2.2/ui_comp_guide/best-practices/semantic_config.md

 ---
-group: UI_Components_guide
+group: UI_组件_guide
 subgroup: best practices
-title: Using the new structure in UI components XML configuration
+title: Using the new structure in UI 组件 XML configuration
-menu_title: Using the new structure in UI components XML configuration
+menu_title: Using the new structure in UI 组件 XML configuration
 menu_order: 1
 version: 2.2
 github_link: ui_comp_guide/best-practices/semantic_config.md